 - A conclusion or expression of opinion within a written report

-The basic aim of assurance is to verify whether the financial reports of a company are accurate.
+The basic aim of assurance is to verify whether a company’s financial reports are accurate.
 This process helps to assure that no fraudulent activities are done by/in the company.
 It also rules out the chance of any misrepresentation regarding the financial records of a company.

 Furthermore, assurance is a way to observe and analyze the process, procedure, and operations.
-It ensures to improve the quality of information available with a company.
+It ensures to improve the quality of information available to a company.
 Hence, stakeholders can make impressive decisions for the better growth of a company.
-This process also works well in a wide range of areas including customer feedback, employee feedback, and financial information.
+This process also works well in a wide range of areas, including customer feedback, employee feedback, and financial information.

 Salient Differences between Audit and Assurance

 The notable differences between audit and assurance are as follows:

 - Audit is a procedure of closely monitoring the accounting information provided in a company’s financial statements.
 On the other hand, assurance involves assessing and analyzing different operations, processes, and procedures.

 - Another key difference between audit and assurance services relates to the basic aims of these procedures.
 The audit ensures that the financial reports are presented fairly, ethically, and accurately, and comply with the accounting standards/principles.
 Assurance evaluates the accuracy of given financial reports/records and conveys the authenticity of such information to all stakeholders.